Out of the dozens of Oahu hikes, there are only a few that have fantastic sunrises. Here are six of the best Oahu sunrise hikes.

 The Crouching Lion hike has started to become more and more popular over these past couple of years (thanks, Instagram).
 And this growing popularity is despite the fact that the Crouching Lion Hike has now been made illegal.
 While this hike is only 1.5 miles and only takes about 45 minutes, this hike is STEEP.
 As a matter of fact, it’s so steep that many recommend buying some hiking boots (which are not necessary for the vast majority of the hikes on Oahu).

 If you’re ready to take on the challenge of the Crouching Lion Hike, the views will make it worth it.
-You’ll get some amazing views of Huilua Pond (which is more like a bay) and the Koolau Mountain range.
-Just imagine combining that picture-perfect image with the stunning golden light from a sunrise.
+You’ll get some amazing views of Kahana Bay Beach Park and the Koolau Mountain range.
+Just imagine combining that picture-perfect image with the stunning golden light from an Oahu sunrise.

 As for parking, do NOT park along Trout Farm Road, as your car could get towed.
 Instead, park at Swanzy Beach Park.